-Dr Matthew Stamps received his BSc from Grand Valley State University (GVSU) and PhD from the University of California (UC), Davis in the United States.
-Before joining Yale-NUS College, he was a post-doctoral researcher at Aalto University in Finland and Research Fellow at the Royal Institute of Technology (KTH) in Sweden.
-His achievements have been recognised by an American NSF International Research Fellowship, the Yueh-Jing Lin Scholarship in Mathematics at UC Davis, and the Glen A Niemeyer Outstanding Student Award at GVSU.
-Dr Stamps is dedicated to outreach and diversity in primary and secondary Mathematics education as a former director of the Davis Math Circle and American Regions Math League Northern California team and guest instructor at the Canada/USA Mathcamp.
+Assistant Professor Matthew Stamps received his BSc from Grand Valley State University (GVSU) and PhD from the University of California, Davis (UCD) in the United States.
+Before joining Yale-NUS College, he was a postdoctoral researcher at Aalto University in Finland and research fellow at the Royal Institute of Technology (KTH) in Sweden.
+His work has been recognised by an American National Science Foundation International Research Fellowship, the Yueh-Jing Lin Scholarship in Mathematics at UCD, and the Glen A Niemeyer Outstanding Student Award at GVSU.
+Dr Stamps has participated in a number of intercultural engagement and mathematics outreach initiatives.
+He believes that mathematics plays an important role in a wide array of issues related to social justice and human flourishing, and that diversity and inclusion are fundamental components of an empowering and transformative mathematics education.

 Scientific Inquiry 2